 OptometrY & Advanced contact lenses

 The majority of keratoconus patients have never heard of the condition at the time of their diagnosis.
-Unfortunately, it is the unknown attached to the new diagnosis that often creates a sense of shock and fear amongst keratoconus patients.
-In my practice, I see 5-10 keratoconus patients per day and I can clearly say that for a lot of patients, the shock and fear at the time of diagnosis doesn't always go away easily.
+Unfortunately, this often creates a sense of shock and fear amongst keratoconus patients.
+In my practice, I see 5-10 keratoconus patients per day and I can clearly say that for a lot of patients, the fear at the time of diagnosis doesn't always go away easily.
 It's for this reason that I always try to reinforce the key aspects of the disease and how we manage it.
 Here are the 5 things every person with keratoconus should know:

 Every person with an eye problem at some stage worries that they will go blind.
 If you are reading this and you have keratoconus listen to me clearly - you will not go blind.
 Keratoconus is NOT a blinding condition.
-It is a serious condition that requires hands-on management, but with proper management there is no reason why you should totally lose your sight.
+It is a serious condition that requires hands-on management, but with proper management it is completely manageable.

 2. Keratoconus is a bit of a pain in the backside

-Depending on the severity of your disease, having keratoconus usually cost $400-$700 per year averaged out over your lifetime.
-The larger costs will be at the start, and it usually becomes cheaper as you get older.
+Depending on the severity of your disease, having keratoconus will usually cost $400-$700 per year averaged out over your lifetime.
+The larger costs will be at the start, and it generally becomes cheaper as you get older.